 As you can see in the picture to the left, Joico’s purple toning shampoo broke through the orange brassy color.
-I was able to achieve a cool blonde tone with just a hint of yellow undertone left throughout.
+As a result, I achieved a cool blonde tone with just a hint of a yellow undertone left throughout.

 Purple Joico Combo would be good for 90% of people looking for an efficient purple toning shampoo.

 I suggest using this as your shampoo and conditioner combo until you get the tone you want.
-Once the tone is achieved I recommend alternating the Joico for one of the previous purple toning shampoos mentioned above.
-Because Joico Purple isn’t sulfate-free it’s going to be a little bit harsher on the hair.
+Once the tone is achieved, I recommend alternating the Joico for one of the previous purple toning shampoos mentioned above.
+Because Joico Purple isn’t sulfate-free, it will be a little bit harsher on the hair.
 Personally, my hair quality didn’t suffer much.

-I still wanted to achieve a more white platinum look so I moved onto another toning shampoo.
-Had I wanted just a simple light blonde, I would have stayed with this Joico Purple Toning Shampoo and Conditioner combo.
+I still wanted to achieve a white platinum look, so I moved onto another toning shampoo.
+I would have stayed with this Joico Purple Toning Shampoo and Conditioner combo if I wanted just a simple light blonde.